WaithakaKariuki/messages-chrome-extension/README.md

 ```
 2. Frontend Implementation
 - Uses React for the popup UI
-- Implement and manages state using useState and useReducer hooks
+- Implements and manages state using useState and useReducer hooks
-- Style the interface using CSS Tailwind
+- Styles the interface using CSS Tailwind

 3. Extension Architecture
-- Use Chrome storage API to persist message state
+- Uses Chrome storage API to persist message state
 - Implements a background script to check for new messages periodically
 - Handles different states: loading, error, no messages, unread messages

+4. It incorporates:
+- Code organization and architecture
+- State management and data flow
+- Error handling and edge cases
+- UI/UX considerations
+- Performance optimization( useMemo, memo, lazy & suspense)
+- Documentation and comments

 ## screenshots